 Service of Infant Baptism

 A Service of Baptism provides an opportunity for parents and Godparents/Sponsors, not only to celebrate and thank God for the gift of a new baby or young child, as we pray for God’s blessing on them and welcome them into the church family but also for the parents to make promises which declare their own faith in Jesus Christ as they seek to walk the Christian life on a daily basis, and demonstrating their deep desire to shape their children’s spiritual growth.
 These are important promises that parents will declare to God, and therefore we encourage them to be coming along regularly to church (at least 3 months) before a discussion can commence about Baptism.
-Parents who present their children for baptism will have the opportunity during the Service to share with the congregation their own journey of faith and their hopes for their child.
+The Church of Ireland guidelines state that ‘sponsors and godparents must be baptised Christians and at least two must be members of the Church of Ireland or a denomination in communion with the Church of Ireland‘.
+Parents who present their children for baptism will also have the opportunity during the Service to share through an interview at the front of their church their own journey of faith and their hopes for their child.

 The impact of Covid-19 on baptisms